 6. MINIONS ARE INNOCENT SO MORE PEOPLE WOULD LIKE GRU

-In order to make Gru a likeable character, animators had to make the Minions likeable as well.
-For this reason, the goal was to write the Minions into various story lines as innocent and irresponsible creatures with a sense of humor.
+In order to make Gru a likable character, animators had to make the Minions likable as well.
+For this reason, the goal was to write the Minions into various storylines as innocent and irresponsible creatures with a sense of humor.

 7. MINIONS CAN ONLY BE SEEN BY CHILDREN

 Due to the silly nature of Minions, the directors thought it would be a good idea to create a “rule” for the yellow guys to only be seen by children.
 However, that fact is never mentioned on screen and the idea sort of faded out with plot progressions.

 8. MINIONS COULD ONLY APPEAR IN DAYLIGHT WHILE IN COSTUME